 Get lots of practice.
 Use that learner’s permit of yours to the full if you have one.
 Feeling comfortable behind the wheel of your car is one of the best ways to prepare for your test.
 Try to practice as much as possible in the vehicle that you will take to your actual test.
 Each car drives a little differently and it is a good idea to be comfortable in the car you will be using.
 Keep this in mind when preparing for your driving test.

-While driving around with whoever is your driving partner to help you during your learning phase, have them grade you.
+While driving around with whoever is your driving partner to help you during your learning phase (a friend, colleague or your driving instructor), have them grade you.
 Let them know this is a good time to be brutally honest.
-You can even have them set up an obstacle course in an empty lot or pre-approved area.
-Then, take the feedback and constructive criticism as helpful not insulting.
+Ask them to note down every incorrect lane change, every turn signal you failed to indicate, every blind spot check you didn’t perform, etc.

 You can also employ driving training and practice test companies to help you.
 While it may cost you a little bit of money, it can be worth the training, knowledge and actual road experience you gain, not to mention that these are often taught by those who are aware of what the actual driving test will be like.
 This prepares you better, plus gives you a feel for what to expect the day of the road test.
 Consider this expense an investment into your driving success.

 Just because you aced the written part of the permit test that dealt with these same details doesn’t mean you have everything memorized well enough to also breeze through the driving test.
 Besides, you could also freeze up and forget all those guidelines you read before.
 So, the more comfortable you are with being certain you know the rules of the road, the more likely you are to recall the rules while behind the wheel.
 It also means these rules will begin to become second nature and you, eventually, won’t even have to think about the laws.

 Free signs and situations practice tests can help you refresh the rules of the road and make correct decisions during the test (Driving Tests)